Skip to content

 5. Patriarca da Floresta – This tree, an example of the species Cariniana legalis named Patriarca da Floresta in Brazil, is estimated to be over 2,000 years old, making it the oldest non-conifer in Brazil.

-6. The Senator -Though the Senator suffered tragedy in 2012 after a fire caused much of the tree to collapse, this iconic tree bears mentioning here.
-Formerly located in Florida, the Senator was the largest bald cypress tree in the United States, and was widely considered the oldest of its species known to exist.
+6. The Senator -Though the Senator suffered tragedy in 2012 after a fire caused much of the tree to collapse, this iconic tree bear is mentioned here.
+Formerly located in Florida, the Senator was the largest bald cypress tree in the United States and was widely considered the oldest of its species known to exist.
 It was also likely the largest U.S. tree of any species east of the Mississippi River.
-Estimated to have been around 3,500 years old, the Senator was used as a landmark for the Seminole indians and other native tribes.
+Estimated to have been around 3,500 years old, the Senator was used as a landmark for the Seminole Indians and other native tribes.

 7. Olive Tree of Vouves – This ancient olive tree is located on the Greek island of Crete and is one of seven olive trees in the Mediterranean believed to be at least 2,000 to 3,000 years old.
 Although its exact age cannot be verified, the Olive Tree of Vouves might be the oldest among them, estimated at over 3,000 years old.